How much does a burial cost?

 How does buying a burial plot work?

 Burial plots are rarely actually sold.
 It’s more common to pay for an Exclusive Right of Burial.
-This means nobody else is allowed to be buried in the plot for a set period – usually between 50 and 100 years.
+This means nobody else is allowed to be buried in the plot unless you give permission.
+Exclusive Right of Burial usually lasts between 50 and 100 years.

 In this way, buying a burial plot is like paying for a leasehold on a house.
 You buy the right to use the land for a long time, but once the lease runs out it returns to the landowner – the cemetery.